Greer Garson: Career

 Garson also received Oscar nominations for her performances in the films Madame Curie (1943), Mrs. Parkington (1944), and The Valley of Decision (1945).
 She frequently co-starred with Walter Pidgeon, ultimately making eight pictures with him: Blossoms in the Dust (1941), Mrs. Miniver (1942), Madame Curie, Mrs. Parkington, Julia Misbehaves (1948), That Forsyte Woman (1949), The Miniver Story (1950), and Scandal at Scourie (1953).

-Garson was partnered with Clark Gable after his return from war service in Adventure (1945).
+Garson starred with Clark Gable after his return from war service in Adventure (1945).
 The film was advertised with the catch-phrase "Gable's back, and Garson's got him!"
-Gable argued for "He put the Arson in Garson"; she countered with "She put the Able in Gable!"; thereafter, the safer catchphrase was selected.
+Gable argued for "He Put the Arson in Garson"; she countered with "She Put the Able in Gable!"; thereafter, the safer catchphrase was selected.

 She injured her back again while filming Desire Me in Monterey on 26 April 1946 when a wave knocked her and co-star Richard Hart from the rocks where they were rehearsing.
 A local fisherman and a film extra rescued Garson from the surf and potential undertow.
-She was bruised and in shock and required by doctors to rest for several days.
-The injury to her back would require several surgeries over the coming years.
+She was bruised and in shock, and she required by doctors to rest for several days.
+The injury to her back required several surgeries over the coming years.

 Garson's popularity declined somewhat in the late 1940s, but she remained a prominent film star until the mid-1950s.
 In 1951, she became a naturalised citizen of the United States.
 She made only a few films after her MGM contract expired in 1954.
-In 1958, she received a warm reception on Broadway in Auntie Mame, replacing Rosalind Russell, who had gone to Hollywood to make the film version.
-In 1960, Garson received her seventh and final Oscar nomination for Sunrise at Campobello, playing Eleanor Roosevelt, this time losing to Elizabeth Taylor for BUtterfield 8.
+In 1958, she received a warm reception on Broadway in Auntie Mame, replacing Rosalind Russell, who had gone back to Hollywood to make the film version.
+In 1960, Garson received her seventh and final Oscar nomination for Sunrise at Campobello, playing Eleanor Roosevelt.

 Greer was a special guest on an episode of the TV series Father Knows Best, playing herself.
-On 4 October 1956, Garson appeared with Reginald Gardiner as the first two guest stars of the series in the premiere of NBC's The Ford Show, Starring Tennessee Ernie Ford.
+On 4 October 1956, Garson appeared with Reginald Gardiner as the first two guest stars of the series in the premiere of The Ford Show, Starring Tennessee Ernie Ford.
 She appeared as a mystery guest on What's My Line on 25 October 1953 and again on 6 April 1958 to promote her appearance on stage in Auntie Mame.
-She also served as a panelist rather than a guest on the What's My Line episode which aired on 12 May 1957.
+She also served as a panelist rather than a guest on the What's My Line episode that aired on 12 May 1957.

 She returned to MGM for a role in The Singing Nun (1966), starring Debbie Reynolds.
-Her last film appearance was in the 1967 Walt Disney feature The Happiest Millionaire, although she made infrequent television appearances afterwards.
+Her last film appearance was in the 1967 Walt Disney feature The Happiest Millionaire, and she made infrequent television appearances afterward.
 In 1968, she narrated the children's television special The Little Drummer Boy.
 Her final role for television was in a 1982 episode of The Love Boat.